Turn a Bernson Showcase Vase

 Bruce Bernson, a self-taught woodturner, lives near the beautiful coastal city of Santa Barbara, California.
 He has been known to search as far as Oregon for uniquely grained woods, such as wild lilac and buckeye burl, for his turnings.
 He's even found some turning "treasures" in such unlikely spots as land-clearing sites and along the seacoast after storms.

-Bruce turned the vase shown at right from a big-leaf maple burl dried in his own kiln (built from a 2,000-gallon gas tank).
+Bruce turned the vase shown from a big-leaf maple burl dried in his own kiln (built from a 2,000-gallon gas tank).

-Bruce uses a 1/2" roundnose scraper to form the sweeping neck and bulbous body.
-(See the drawing below right.)
+Bruce uses a 1⁄2 " roundnose scraper to form the sweeping neck and bulbous body.

 As Bruce explains, "I apply a single coat of Watco Danish Oil to the vase and allow it to dry for three days."
 Still not satisfied, Bruce then applies tripoli to a 10"-diameter cotton pad mounted to an arbor, and hand-holds the vase against the spinning pad to buff it.
 At a point where most people would call it quits, Bruce proceeds to use a lamb's-wool bonnet mounted to another arbor, and applies a coat of pure carnuba wax to the burl vase.